aws-powertools/powertools-lambda-java/docs/utilities/custom_resources.md

 ## Usage

 To utilise the feature, extend the `AbstractCustomResourceHandler` class in your Lambda handler class.
-After you extend the `AbstractCustomResourceHandler`, implement and override the following 3 methods: `create`, `update` and `delete`.
+Next, implement and override the following 3 methods: `create`, `update` and `delete`.
 The `AbstractCustomResourceHandler` invokes the right method according to the CloudFormation [custom resource request event]( https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-requests.html) it receives.
 Inside the methods, implement your custom provisioning logic, and return a `Response`.
 The `AbstractCustomResourceHandler` takes your `Response`, builds a
 [custom resource responses](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/crpg-ref-responses.html) and sends it to CloudFormation automatically.